 - 1988, the Florida Legislature established the Wekiva River Basin Commission (WRBC) to monitor and ensure the implementation of the recommendations of the Wekiva River Basin Coordinating Committee for the Wekiva Study Area.
 Please see the East Central Florida Planning Council for additional information regarding the WRBC. - It is not the intent of the Florida Legislature to place an undue burden on local governments within the Wekiva Study Area.
-Any required Wekiva Study Area comprehensive plan amendments may be adopted in conjunction with other amendments not required by this part (369.315(4), FS, Intent). - On October 13, 2000, the U.S. Congress enacted Public Law 106-299, designating the Wekiva River a federally designated Wild and Scenic River. - In 2000, the U.S. Congress established the Wekiva River System Advisory Management Committee (WRSAMC) to assist in the development of the comprehensive management plan for the Wekiva River system.
+Any required Wekiva Study Area comprehensive plan amendments may be adopted in conjunction with other amendments not required by this part (369.315(4), FS, Intent). - On October 13, 2000, the U.S. Congress enacted Public Law 106-299, designating the Wekiva River a federally designated Wild and Scenic River.

+- In 2000, the U.S. Congress established the Wekiva River System Advisory Management Committee (WRSAMC) to assist in the development of the comprehensive management plan for the Wekiva River system.
 In partnership with the WRSAMC, the U.S. National Park System provides technical assistance, staff support and funding (contingent on appropriated funds) to assist in development and implementation of the comprehensive river management plan.
-Please see the Wekiva River System Advisory Management Committee for additional information.

-- Please see the Seminole County Comprehensive Plan and Land Development Code of Seminole County for additional policies and exhibits regarding the Wekiva River Area.
+Please see the Wekiva River System Advisory Management Committee for additional information. - Florida Legislature Senate Bill 1730, enacted in 2025, provides that the Live Local Act does not apply in the Wekiva Study Area. - Please see the Seminole County Comprehensive Plan and Land Development Code of Seminole County for additional policies and exhibits regarding the Wekiva River Area.
 Periodic updates to the SCCP and LDCSC may result in amendments to these documents. - Questions regarding this Consistency Form may be addressed to the Seminole County Planning and Development Division, Room 2028,1101 East First Street, Sanford, Florida 32771 407-665-7371, or email at plandesk@seminolecountyfl.gov.
-Updated November 2024.
+Updated July 2025.